What is the infant microbiome?

 When it comes to baby brain development, it’s important to consider the gut-brain axis.

-For example, our microbiome releases [8]:
+For example, our microbiome is involved in the production of [8]:

 - Neurotransmitters that impact mood